konapun/dotfiles/README.md

 Some theming is done by specifying hex colors while other theming is done by taking advantage of provided themes.

-To use a theme, run the install script with the `--theme` option followed by the theme name: `./install.zsh --theme dracula`
+To use a theme, run the install script with the `-t` option followed by the theme name: `./install.zsh -t dracula`

 #### Available Themes
   * gruvbox (default)